codingpusheen/java-springboot-interactive/README.md

 # java-springboot-interactive
 A simple Java-SpringBoot web app with functional code examples for web-java developers reference.

+Changelog

+11-09-2018: I found a nice and simple bootstrap template with a side bar nav, made some changes like the color and what modules i'm working with.
+Time to work with java backend and web forms.

 10-09-2018: Don't expect too much at this point, I just started this a week ago and I have a lot of ideas flying around.
 My main goal now was to simple throw a minimal and simple spring-boot web app connected to cloud foundry and a external mysql database (not embedded pivotal mysql database).
 This is done so I can start to develop the real thing fullstack.

 What is this?